The Summit Program

 Platform10 International Updates

-Two of Platform10's first international partners are New Zealand & Australia.
+Two of Platform10's first international partners are Australia & New Zealand.
 Both countries are looking to commence Platform10 Grower-led field trials in 2026.
 Given that both countries are located in the Southern Hemisphere, this will provide counter-seasonal opportunities to accelerate both the research & development, as well as the commercialization of new biopesticide solutions.

 9.00am - 9.30am